Updated Overseas Investment Act in effect

 Invoicing and fees

-Updated fees for applications under the new rules will also come into effect on 6 March 2026.
+Updated fees for applications under the new rules are now in effect.

 The fee for applications for primary consent or production forestry consent is one fee of $22,800 (inc. GST).